 Ready to begin?

 Are you a teacher ready to try an ELO for an individual student, but your school does not yet offer ELOs?
-You can begin with an ELO tied to one of your classes by going to the ELO Design page.
+You can begin with an ELO tied to one of your classes by going to the Individual ELO Design page.
 Or, try the free online ELO short course.

 Is your school is ready to design an ELO program?
 Begin with the ELO Program Design page.